Santosh-Gupta/Lit2Vec/README.md

 -Softmax Embeddings for Vector Arithmetic

 So far, all the vector arithmetic examples above are cases where I performing the addition and/or subtraction on the book input embeddings, and then performing similiarity on the resulting vector against the softmax embeddings.
 The results were much more robust than comparing the resulting vector to the input embeddings.

+-Variable Length Window  (VLW)

+In the original Word2Vec Cbow algorithm, there is a fixed window size of words to be used as input for a particular target.
+For example, if the window size is 2 words to the left and to the right of a target word, in this sentence "The cat in the hat", if the target word (label) is 'in', then the words 'The', 'cat', 'the', and 'hat' would have their vectors averaged, and the resulting vector would be used as the input.

+In this project, having a fixed window size is not possible.
+For a particular data point (input), all the potential labels are all other books rated by the user who rated the book of the input, and there is a lot of variation in the number of books each user has reviewed, so window sized was not constant.

+Although the window sized was not constant, the number of input vectors to average was kept constant.
+All of the data presented used 2 averaged vectors as the input, since this seemed to have resulted in the most robust arithmetic properties for the vectors.
+There were no noticeable advantages in similiarity properties for any number of vectors averaged for the input; I have looked at vectors that were trained with using 4 and 6  averaged vectors as the input.